 - Information Technology Audits: Conducted of DGS' automated information systems and processes.

 - Special Reviews and Investigations: Special reviews and investigations are primarily requested by DGS' executive management and authorized by the director and chief deputy director.

 - Audit Coordination: OAS is solely responsible for coordination of all audit activities performed within DGS by external audit agencies.
 All contacts by external auditors are referred to the OAS for coordination, scheduling, and response.

-The following reports have been issued by the OAS.
-If you have questions, please contact Andy Won, Acting Chief of Audit Services, at (916) 376-5058.
+The following reports have been issued by OAS.
+If you have questions, please contact Andy Won, Deputy Director of the Office of Audit Services, at (916) 376-5058.